-Opened in 1996, the Patek Half Day School (HDS) Program provides non-formal education, life skills training, and vocational training to children from Patek village in Mae Sai and from the surrounding areas, including Myanmar.
+Opened in 1996, the Patak Half Day School (HDS) Program provides non-formal education, life skills training, and vocational training to children from Patak village in Mae Sai and from the surrounding areas, including Myanmar.
 The HDS Program assists with repatriation where it is safe and social reintegration where it is needed, helping people to safely build or reclaim their lives.
 These are parts of a broader program which uses education as a tool for preventing human trafficking by reducing the number and the vulnerability of children who are at risk of being trafficked or exploited.

 At the Half Day School, this program and the activities mentioned above are carried out by three different projects: the HDS Program itself, along with the Community Learning Centre (CLC) Project and the Child Helpline (CHL) Project.
 The Half Day School shares the center in Mae Sai with these other projects.
 The three main components of the HDS Program are non-formal education, life-skills training, and vocational training.
 The Program uses education to prevent child trafficking and exploitation by equipping children with the ability to live independently and self-sufficiently, enabling them to live without having to resort to exploitation in order to survive and to be able to continue to improve their circumstances.